Medication Search - Diastat

 Seniors: The dose of diazepam rectal gel may need to be decreased for those over 60 years of age to avoid over-sedation and impaired coordination.

-What other drugs could interact with the Diastat medication?
+What other drugs could interact with Diastat?

 There may be an interaction between diazepam rectal gel and any of the following: